scala-steward/open-electrons-templates/sbt-common-formatter-plugin/README.md

 ### Publishing

-_This project is intended to be used as a sbt plugin library.
-To publish the project locally to your repository cache, run the following steps_
+This project is intended to be used as a sbt plugin library.
+To publish the project locally to your repository cache, run the following steps:

 1. Clone the repo
    ```sh